fwip/colormatch/README.md

-colormatch
+Colormatch
 ==========

-A Bejeweled clone made with D3.
+A simple match-3 game made with D3.

 Demo
 ====